101. Elementary Spanish I. 3 cr.

 480W.
 Directed Readings in Spanish.
 1-3 cr.

-Individual research on topics in Spanish language, literataure or culture under close faculty supervision; with written permission of the department.
+Individual research on topics in Spanish language, literature or culture under close faculty supervision; with written permission of the department.
 Variable credit.
+Intermittently.

 491W.
 Spanish Internship.
 1-6 cr.